suspect-devices/digithink/docs/buildnotes/docker-vm-configuration/Readme.md

 * Install nginx

-### In order to let docker do its thing withou leaking we use a vm.
+### In order to let docker do its thing without leaking we use a vm.
 #### Create the vm.

 ```